mike-ward/mike-ward.github.io/_posts/2014-02-20-asset-bundling-in-nancyfx-ndash-part-2.md

 ---
 layout: post
-title:  Asset Bundling in NancyFx &ndash; Part 2
+title: 'Asset Bundling in NancyFx &ndash; Part 2'
 ---
 [Last time](/blog/post/00906/script-bundling-in-nancyfx) I wrote a "naïve" implementation of asset bundling for [NancyFx](http://nancyfx.org).
 While effective it was inefficient.
 This time around I'll add cache support and, "304, Not Modified" handling.